Varun-Patkar/SOLPROOF-Beginner-Varun-Ass2/README.md

 npm install
 ```

+- Be Sure to switch your phantom wallet to `Testnet mode` and select solana testnet as `Devnet`

 - Finally, Start the next.js development live server

 ```
 npm run dev
 ```

-## Help

-- You may get the error 'Nonce too high'.
-This can be readily fixed by going to Metamask (or your other wallet) and clearing activity and nonce data.

 ## Authors